AstralProtocol/astralprotocol/README.md

 # astral-protocol

-Monorepo containing the Typescript implementation of the Astral Protocol.
+Monorepo containing the implementation of the Astral Protocol.

 ## Project Status - `Ropsten testnet / Hosted Powergate`